How to relieve hip pain without changing your mattress

-- Have been diagnosed with osteoarthritis of the hip
+- Have been diagnosed with hip osteoarthritis

-- Have received massage treatments
+- Have received treatments such as massage

 The first is the movement of twisting the hip joint outward.